-MVP stands for Minimum Viable Product, which means that you (or along with the hired company) build the product with only the minimum but absolutely essential set of features.
+MVP stands for Minimum Viable Product.
+This means that you (hired company) build the product with only the minimum but absolutely essential set of features.
 It doesn’t mean the app is unfinished or not functional.
 It helps to validate the most important purposes of the product.
 What should happen after releasing the MVP?
 As the owner of the app you should check its performance: if the MVP’s targets, goals and intentions are accomplished.
 Then, decide whether you should develop the mobile app further or not.
-By developing further I mean adding new features or changing some, as well as (possibly) modifying the designs.
+By further MVP development I mean adding new features or changing some, as well as (possibly) modifying the designs.

 Once you have made the decision to take action and improve the product, this article will give a couple of hints on what to do next.
 You’ll also get to know what you should think about before you proceed.